treasureives/guess-the-number/README.md

 # Guess the number Project

-Simple Gues the number game with a limited amount of attempts
+Simple Guess the number game with a limited amount of attempts